madhav-09/SKILLSWAP/README.md

 # 🎯 Skill Swap Platform - AamMunde Team

 A modern web application where users can exchange skills and knowledge with each other.
-Built for Odoo Hackathon 2025.

-**Hackathon Status: Selected 🏆 for First Round**

 ## 🌟 Features